DinoChiesa/apigee-scanner/README.md

       --latestrevision   Optional. scan only the latest revision of each proxy.
       --namepattern=ARG  Optional. scan only proxies with a name matching the regex.
-      --policyname=ARG   flags each revision with a policy with a name that matches a pattern --policyunattached flags each revision with a policy with a name that matches a pattern --policytype=ARG   flags each revision with a policy of a particular type (RaiseFault, GenerateJWT, etc) --proxydesc=ARG    proxy description matching a particular regex --proxyname=ARG    proxy name matching a regex
+      --policyname=ARG   flags each revision with a policy with a name that matches a pattern --policyunattached flags each revision with a policy that is unattached --policytype=ARG   flags each revision with a policy of a particular type (RaiseFault, GenerateJWT, etc) --proxydesc=ARG    proxy description matching a particular regex --proxyname=ARG    proxy name matching a regex